How to Prevent Data Corruption in Windows PC

 There is no particular reason behind files getting corrupted in Windows.
 However, several factors can cause file corruption on Windows, such as:

 Malware or virus attacks.
 The most common reason behind file corruption is malware or virus attacks.
-When your PC gets a virus infection, it can change file settings and corrupt it.
+When your PC gets a virus infection, it can change file settings and corrupt them.

 Incorrect file location.
 If you store files in the wrong location, it can cause trouble opening them.
 For example, if you store system files in Photos, you might not get the proper access.